kartikeya532001/TAPROJECT/README.md

 # Test Automation Project
-In this project we are going to Puma website
+In this project we are going test Puma website